saboohy/httpstatus/README.md

 ### Message

 "Message" class is used to receive the HTTP messages.
 It is possible to receive messages using the constants mentioned above to the `get` method present in it.
 The `get` method is **static**, takes a value of type integer and returns a result of type string.
-If any number not inside of the HTTP statuses is used, it will receive `0` and the equivalent of this value will be ``Status Not Found''.
+If any number not inside of the HTTP statuses is used, it will receive `0` and the equivalent of this value will be **"Status Not Found"**.

 #### Usage